eazedesign/filesheeter/README.md

 Flat files (including spreadsheets) are great for quick data entry by users, manipulating numerical data for fast analysis, and having rich formatting features and mathematical functions for small to moderate data sets.

 FileSheeter provides logical file manipulation for files.
-You can view and edit or otherwise process flat file types of data and can respond efficiently to files for businesses that need to be created, increased, modified, and changed constantly.
+You can view and edit or otherwise process flat file types and can respond efficiently to files for businesses that need to be created, increased, modified, and changed constantly.
 As a result, it reduces lead time for file processing and optimizes maintenance costs.

 Easy UI to edit a big file (also CJK characters) using FileHelpers, NPOI.